top1944/duckuments/docs/atoms_85_fall2017_projects/13_sysid/12-final-project-report-sysid.md

 Hence, when these kinematic parameters are defined, we are able to reconstruct the robot’s velocity from the given voltage input.

 Increasing the accuracy of the Duckiebot’s odometry will result in reduced operation cost as the robot requires fewer absolute positioning updates with the camera.
-When the duckiebot crossing an intersection forward kinematics is used.
+When the duckiebot is crossing an intersection forward kinematics is used.
 Therefore, the performance of safe crossing is closely related to having well calibrated odometry parameters.

 ### Existing solution {#sysid-final-literature}